Sumit-837/Obsidian-git-sync/Notespace/01 Rough Things/Django-CS50W-vid.md

 	![[Note-CS50W-Lec3-Django#^549490]]

 ### Forms
-We use [[HTML & CSS-CS50-vid#^4911dd|action]] attribute in form tag to mention the url or path where to submit the form data.
+We use [[CS50W-HTML-CSS#^4911dd|action]] attribute in form tag to mention the url or path where to submit the form data.
 Here we can use above flexible linking for the path.
 #### Post
 For submitting form data, we generally use `post` method instead of `get` .As it doesnt include parameters to the end of the url.
 But while submitting the form, you'll stumble upon this error: _CSRF varification failed._
 ###### [[Note-CS50W-Lec3-Django#^484782|CSRF (Cross-Site Request Forgery)]]